-For 150 years after the sealing of the Citadel of Penance, the entirety of the human race remained faithful to the Custodians.
-They kept to the pact they had made with their gods, protecting the entrance to the Citadel of Penance and flourishing in the lands that had been prepared for them.
-But humans are a changable and heterogenous people - without the gods to lead them and lay their path for them, their faith became weak.
+For several generations after the sealing of the Citadel of Penance, the people of Khazath remained faithful to the Custodians - for as long as the memories of living gods persisted in human memory.
+In this time, humans had taken up the axe and spear in order to keep their tribes alive without the protective wing of the Custodians to safeguard them.
+They protected the entrance to the Citadel of Penance and flourished in the land that had been prepared for them.
+But humans are a changable and heterogenous people - eventually, without the gods to lead them and lay their path for them, their faith became weak.

-Those tribes around the Citadel of Penance - what is now Khazath - kept their faith.
-But others found these lands crowded and looked with avarice to the untamed wilderness around their home.
+Many tribes remained in Khazath and kept the faith of the Shedoleth.
+Many do to this day.
+But others found these lands crowded and looked with avarice to the untamed world that lay at the doorstep of their comfortable home.
 Ever a race unwilling to rest on its laurels and unable to resist the call of adventure, many young wanderers dreamed of finding new lands and rebuilding them in their image.
 Still others remembered all too well the trials their people had been through, and wanted nothing more than to put any vestige of the old gods behind them.

-For these reasons and others besides, the people of Khazath began to spread across the south of Leng.
+For these reasons and others besides, the people of Khazath began to spread across the south of Leng in the decades and centuries to come.
 They ventured into the jungles of the Untamed Lands and Blackreach, and into the verdant fields that are now a blasted desert - the Plains of Dust.
 The memory of the First Gods and their treachery made the wilderness - once so dangerous and hostile - seem like a refuge.
 The primal capriciousness of fire, the fury of the boar, and cunning of the wolf - all these things were predictable and natural.
 They did not seek to build kingdoms, or capture souls.
 The fire cares only for fuel; the wolf, for its next meal.

-After the Great Migration spread them across southwestern Leng, the human tribes of Khazath began to diversify even further than they already had.
-None became so different from their neighbours as the Ventari tribes, who settled in the jungles that are now known as Blackreach.
-Though the jungle was beautiful and often profitable to the wandering hunters of the Ventari, those who chose to dwell there were isolated from the rest of humanity: only by dangerous mountain passes was it possible to enter these jungles.
+Though the jungle of Blackreach was beautiful and often profitable to the wandering hunters of the Ventari, those who chose to dwell there were isolated from the rest of humanity: only by dangerous mountain passes was it possible to enter these jungles from the Untamed Lands.
 Treacherous at the best of times, these routes became entirely impassable once the snows of winter settled.
-The result was that the Ventari were almost totally cut off from their cousins in the east, save for a trickle of trade.
+The result was that the Ventari were almost totally cut off from their cousins in the east, save for a trickle of movement in the warmest months.